 Ancient remnants of Hellenistic Agora, Roman Agora, holy sites, a stadium, a theatre, baths, Roman legionary base and administrative buildings can be found at Zeugma ancient city.

 In this ancient city, where mixed traces of Hellenistic and Semitic cultures can be encountered, Gypsy Girl Mosaic is the most famous ancient remnant.
-Zeugma Ancient City, thanks to its Gypsy Girl Mosaic, tops the list of most well-known and visited ancient cities in Turkey.
+Zeugma Ancient City, thanks to its Gypsy Girl Mosaic, one of the Best Ancient Cities to Visit in Turkey.

 Zeugma Ancient City is Located in Gaziantep

 Myra, Birthplace of Santa Claus

 Myra ancient city, located at Antalya‘s Demre district, is accepted as the birthplace of Saint Nicholas (Santa Claus).
 Myra means the Place of Holy Mother Goddess.